 The Best Afternoon Teas in the Cotswolds

-Now, we’re not here to judge or score the afternoon teas we’ve had, we’re all about sharing what’s good in the Cotswolds, so here we do just that: These are the good afternoon teas we’ve enjoyed in the Cotswolds, in no particular order.
+Now, we’re not here to judge or score the afternoon teas we’ve had, we’re all about sharing what’s good in the Cotswolds, so here we do just that: These are 12 of the good afternoon teas we’ve enjoyed in the Cotswolds, in no particular order.